kai-e/kai-e.github.io/misc/PVS/ARMbuild/ReadMe.md

 ```
 We can fix these easily with this [patch](0001-Fix-C-errors-for-the-SBCL-based-ARM-Mac-build.patch).

-After another `make` that should now succeed, we're ready to
+After another `make` -- that should now succeed -- we're ready to

 ## Test

 ```
 $ ./pvs -q # could append `-load-after ~/.emacs`
 ```